Judiciary of Kyrgyzstan

 In addition informal methods of dispute resolution judged by court elders (aksakals) exist outside of the formal legal hierarchy.
 The Constitutional Court was abolished with the adoption of the 2010 Constitution and its powers transferred to the Supreme Court.
+In 2021, however, the Constitutional Court was re-established as a result of a new version of the Constitution.

 Non-governmental organisations exist to monitor selection and rotation processes within the judiciary, including the Institute for Public Analysis, headed by Rita Karasartova.